AstraZeneca/runnable/docs/concepts/nodes.md

     branch_b:
       ...
 ```
 ### next (required)
 The name of the node in the graph to go if the node succeeds

 ### on_failure (optional)
 The name of the node in the graph to go if the node fails.
 This is optional as we would move to the fail node of the graph if one is not provided.

-On_failure could be an use case where you want to send a failure notification before marking the run as failure.
+on_failure could be an use case where you want to send a failure notification before marking the run as failure.

 ### branches (required)